 Computers have now become a part of our daily lives.
 Anything and everything is now completely computer-dependent.
 However, an increase in needs has also created an increase in the demands.

 There are hundreds of different tasks that require the need for computers.
 But, a single type of computer performing each of these tasks is not an easy option.
 This is why with the advancement in technology we have come up with different types of computers.
-Each serving a different purpose.
+Each serves a different purpose.

-In this article, let us look at some of these computers which are classified based on-
+In this article, let us look at some of these computers which are classified based on the-

 - Data type handling